 I didn’t plan any of this.

 I was a Type A Interior Designer working for a corporate firm.
 Driven, focused, certain of the path I was on.
-I never imagined myself as a mother — and then my daughter arrived and became my entire world.
+I never imagined myself as a mother — and then my daughter arrived and she became my entire world.

-I was born in Panama, my latin roots, Afro-Caribbean.
-I grew up in New York raised by a Trinidadian mother in the heart of Flatbush.
-I've lived in many places, traveled through many more, and carried my practice with me through all of it.
+I've lived in many places, traveled through many more, and carried my practice through all of it.
+The last three years I lived as a nomad — teaching in eco-hotels, ashrams, and yoga communities around the world.
 The world has been my teacher and I its enthusiastic student.

 What I offer now — Zen in 10, Zen Spaces — isn't a curriculum.
 It's a distillation of a life lived fully, offered simply, for anyone ready to go a little deeper.